Symplectically-invariant soliton equations from non-stretching geometric curve flows: Parallel moving frames and non-stretching curve flows

 Let $\map(x)$ be any smooth curve in $M$.
 A frame consists of a set of orthonormal vectors that span the tangent space $T_\map M$ at each point $x$ on the curve $\map$.
 The Frenet equations of a frame yield a connection matrix consisting of the set of frame components of the covariant $x$-derivative of each frame vector along the curve \cite{Guggenheimer}.
 A coframe consists of a set of orthonormal covectors that are dual to the frame vectors relative to the Riemannian metric $g$.
 Such a framing for $\map(x)$ is determined by the Lie-algebra components of $e$ and $\conx\rfloor \map_x$ when an orthonormal basis is introduced for $\mk{m}$ and $\mk{h}$ with respect to the Cartan-Killing form, where the Frenet equations are defined by the frame components of the transport equation \beq \nabla_x e=-\ad(\conx\rfloor \map_x)e \eeq along the curve.
-In particular, if $\{\mb{m}_l\}_{l=1,\ldots,\dim(\mk{m})}$ is any fixed orthonormal basis for $\mk{m}$, then a frame at each point $x$ along the curve is given by the set of vectors $X_l:=-\<e^*,\mb{m}_l\>$, $l=1,\ldots,\dim(\mk{m})$, in terms of a $\mk{m}$-valued linear frame $e^*$ defined to be dual to the linear coframe $e$ through the condition that $-\<e^*,e\>=\textrm{id}$ is the identity map on each tangent space $T_xM$ (cf \cite{AncoJGP,KobayashiNomizu}).
+In particular, if $\{\mb{m}_l\}_{l=1,\ldots,\dim(\mk{m})}$ is any fixed orthonormal basis for $\mk{m}$, then a frame at each point $x$ along the curve is given by the set of vectors $X_l:=-\<e^*,\mb{m}_l\>$, $l=1,\ldots,\dim(\mk{m})$.
+Here $e^*$ is a $\mk{m}$-valued linear frame defined as the dual to the linear coframe $e$ by the condition that $-\<e^*,e\>=\textrm{id}$ is the identity map on each tangent space $T_xM$ (cf \cite{AncoJGP,KobayashiNomizu}).

 Now consider any smooth flow $\map(t,x)$ of a curve in $M$.
 We write $X=\map_x$ for the tangent vector and $Y=\map_t$ for the evolution vector at each point $x$ along the curve.
 Note the flow is {\it non-stretching} provided that it preserves the $G$-invariant arclength $ds=|\map_x|dx$, or equivalently $\nabla_t|\map_x|=0$, in which case we have \beq g(\map_x,\map_x)=|\map_x|^2=1 \eeq without loss of generality.
 For flows that are transverse to the curve (such that $X$ and $Y$ are linearly independent), $\map(t,x)$ will describe a smooth two-dimensional surface in $M$.
 The pullback of the torsion and curvature equations \eqref{cart.stru} to this surface yields